 For questions about this policy, please contact Human Resources at 541-346-3159.

-Temporary policy enacted by President Schill on January 30, 2018.
+Temporary policy enacted by President Schill on January 30, 2018 and extended effective July 1, 2018.

 Technical revisions enacted by the University Secretary on September 4, 2015.